Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 }
 ```

-To ensure every change we make to our nextjs app through commits automatically shows on the live website, we will need a workflow file with github actions.
-Create a` .github` folder and a subfolder `workflows` with `release.yaml` file in this subfolder.
+To ensure every change we make to our Next.js app through commits automatically shows on the live website, we will need a workflow file with GitHub actions.
+Create a `.github` folder and a subfolder `workflows` with `release.yaml` file in this subfolder.
 The yaml file should contain the below code.

 ```yaml